GMU 23 Working Group

 - Article: "A Crisis in the Making in Northwest Alaska"

-The Unit 23 Working Group is intending to meet again in May 2015 in Kotzebue.
-More information will be posted closer to the meeting date.
+The Unit 23 Working Group expects to meet again in 2017 in Kotzebue.
+An additional teleconference may also be held in 2016.
+More information will be posted prior to the next meeting dates.

 Past Working Group Meetings